Program overview

 Marine Science Institute

-Marine Science Institute's team of science educators will place students in direct contact with the natural environment via the Discover Our Bay program where they will experience and build perspectives on their local San Francisco Bay Area watershed’s connection to the ocean, and the possible changes to it from climate change.
+Marine Science Institute's team of science educators will place students in direct contact with the natural environment via the Discover Our Bay program.
+Students experienced and built perspectives on their local San Francisco Bay Area watershed’s connection to the ocean, and the possible changes to it from climate change.

 Middletown Rancheria of Pomo Indians of California

-Middletown Rancheria will develop and implement a program to protect and reinvigorate the biodiversity of the habitat of plant and animal species within the ancestral territories of the tribe with emphasis on the oak woodland and native oak species.
-Community engagement and education is included in the project, located in Lake County.
+Middletown Rancheria developed and implemented a program to protect and reinvigorate the biodiversity of the habitat of plant and animal species within the ancestral territories of the tribe.
+An emphasis was placed on the territories' oak woodland and native oak species.
+Community engagement and education were included in this project, located in Lake County.

 "Middletown Rancheria looks forward to bringing increased community engagement, cultural understanding, respect, and protection of its ancestral territories' native species and habitats, and providing local environmental stewardship, through the Tribe's Natural Biodiversity Project's goals of education, outreach, and promotion of cultural keystone species and habitats in the region.
 Tribal Ecological Knowledge sharing and outreach in our vulnerable communities can lead to a better understanding of the human effects on the natural landscape and its plants and animals.
 With the funding opportunity provided by The PG&E Corporation Foundation, the tribe will continue to work in support of a more comprehensive understanding of the region's biodiversity needs and struggles through this project." - Jose (Moke) Simon III, Tribal Chairman Middletown Rancheria of Pomo Indians of California.

-4th Second will seed a mosaic of habitats in vacant lots throughout South Vallejo to create spaces that provide ecosystem services and healthy food access.
-The project also aims to develop pathways for economic opportunity.
+4th Second seeded a mosaic of habitats in vacant lots throughout South Vallejo to create spaces that provide ecosystem services and healthy food access.
+The project also aimeds to develop pathways for economic opportunity.

 "4th Second's Mosaic Project aims to create socio-ecological resilience in Vallejo through stewardship that supports thriving habitats, and pathways for economic opportunity and healthy food access.
 Led by marginalized community members, the project will transform 3.5 acres of vacant and blighted lots into a mosaic of community gardens and green spaces that will serve generations to come.
 We are grateful for PG&E's support to our community as we work to cultivate a more resilient and just future." - Richard Fisher, Executive Director, 4th Second

-Central Coast State Parks Association will increase exposure to coastal habitats to disadvantaged and underserved K-12 students by funding transportation costs for field trips.
+Central Coast State Parks Association increased exposure to coastal habitats to disadvantaged and underserved K-12 students by funding transportation costs for field trips.

-City of Fresno, Department of Transportation will provide free bus rides to community college students, with the goal of reducing single occupant vehicle (SOV)-related air emissions.
+The City of Fresno's Department of Transportation provided free bus rides to community college students.
+The goal was to reduce single occupant vehicle related air emissions.

 "With PG&E's commitment to a cleaner environment, we thank them for supporting State Center Community College.
 We are so grateful that students at Fresno City and Clovis Community Colleges will have the opportunity to have free rides on FAX buses with their student ID cards." - Gregory Barfield, Interim Assistant City Manager and FAX Director.

-Family Harvest Farm will develop a regenerative urban farm in a food desert that will employ and train foster youth and provide youth workshops on outdoor education and farming.
-Results include leadership and skills training for youth, land cultivation, and produce for the local community.
+Family Harvest Farm developed a regenerative urban farm in a food desert that will employ and train foster youth and provide youth workshops on outdoor education and farming.
+Results include leadership and skills training for youth, land cultivation and produce for the local community.

-Seigler Springs Community Redevelopment Association will host hands-on workshops to train local property owners in watershed resource management, including traditional ecological knowledge.
+Seigler Springs Community Redevelopment Association hosted hands-on workshops to train local property owners in watershed resource management, including traditional ecological knowledge.

-“We appreciate The PG&E Corporation Foundation for recognizing our proposal to engage and work with property owners along the Cobb Area Watershed, which feeds directly into Clear Lake.
-This stewardship project targets watershed management practices in the Cobb Mountain community by recruiting local property owners to participate in “hands-on” workshops interweaving resource management training with direct actions to match site conditions and landowner concerns.
+"We appreciate The PG&E Corporation Foundation for recognizing our proposal to engage and work with property owners along the Cobb Area Watershed, which feeds directly into Clear Lake.
+This stewardship project targets watershed management practices in the Cobb Mountain community.
+It recruits local property owners to participate in hands-on workshops which interweave resource management training with direct actions to match site conditions and landowner concerns.
 In partnership with local tribal authorities, our project also acknowledges a history of limited access to traditional gathering areas that has undermined food sovereignty and cultural practices.
-Every workshop we hold, and every direct action we take during this project [and beyond] involves tribal knowledge holders and teachers, who will combine their expertise with that of other topical specialists.” - Eliot Hurwitz, Executive Director, Seigler Springs Community Redevelopment Association
+Every workshop we hold, and every direct action we take during this project [and beyond] involves tribal knowledge holders and teachers, who will combine their expertise with that of other topical specialists." - Eliot Hurwitz, Executive Director, Seigler Springs Community Redevelopment Association

 PG&E Corporate Sustainability Report